Links with Hampton School

 - Hampton and LEH Leadership Course

-- Interview preparation, Careers, Gap Year and Higher Education Fairs
+- Interview preparation, Careers and Higher Education Fairs

 - Mentoring programme for GCSE pupils from local schools